priyanka-TL/samiksha-service/README.md

 10. **Start The Services**

-      Following the steps given below, 2 instances of each MentorEd backend service will be deployed and be managed by PM2 process manager.
+      Following the steps given below, 2 instances of each Survey backend service will be deployed and be managed by PM2 process manager.
     -  **Ubuntu/Linux**
          ```
          cd samiksha-service && pm2 start app.js --name survey-service && cd ../ &&